wesib/wesib/README.md

 Components
 ----------

-Wesib allows to define custom components by decorating a component class with `@Component` decorator:
+Wesib allows defining custom element by decorating a component class with `@Component` decorator:
 ```typescript
 import { Component } from '@wesib/wesib';